-A most beautiful, warm season, clump forming native prairie grass!
-Prairie Dropseed Grass forms cascading tufts of emerald-green foliage with airy, popcorn scented seed heads.
-Excellent heat and drought tolerance makes this a great choice for tough, dry sites.
+A most beautiful, warm season, clump-forming native prairie grass!
+Prairie Dropseed Grass forms cascading tufts of emerald-green foliage with airy, popcorn-scented seed heads.
+Excellent heat and drought tolerance make this a great choice for tough, dry sites.

 As it is tolerant of dry conditions, this is a good candidate for green roofs.

 Prairie Dropseed Grass is used by our native bees and other insects for nesting structures and is an important component of any pollinator garden.
 The seeds are also a food source for native birds.

 As it is drought tolerant, Prairie Dropseed Grass requires minimal moisture once established.
 During the first growing season after planting, provide occasional watering to help establish the extensive root system.
 You can clean up this grass in spring, before the new growth starts to push, cutting it back to 3” above the soil.
 When cutting back this grass, be careful to not cut into the crown.
 You can also cut this grass back in the fall if desired, but this will remove any winter interest.

 Prairie Dropseed Grass has no major insect or disease problems.

 Prairie Dropseed Grass is one of our native dry prairie grasses.
 Its native range extends west from the Rocky Mountains to Quebec, south to Arkansas and Georgia.
 This warm-season grass is commonly found in areas with dry soil, but is indifferent to soil texture and will grow in clays or sands.
 In fall, the seeds drop from the fragrant, popcorn-scented tufts, giving this plant its common name.
 Although seeds are produced annually, this plant does not readily reseed in your garden and will maintain a tidy clumping habit with age.